-Figure 4 shows the five different trolling indices produced by 1000 times bootstrap sampling to the number of lines.
+Figure 8 shows the five different trolling indices produced by 1000 times bootstrap sampling to the number of lines.
 The indices were standardized to mean of the 1000 values produced.
 Along the number of lines increased, median values become more stable larger than four lines and the confidence interval between 5% and 95% points were decreased largely to five lines and then decreased gradually.
-The number of lines actually carried out this year, 14, was appeared to be sufficient.
+The number of lines actually carried out this year, 13, was appeared to be sufficient.

-Figure 5 shows three series of trolling indices.
-Because there were no sequential detail location records (GPS time series data) in the acoustic survey and TRI_2km was not available, TRI_30min was used for comparison.
-Although each index was derived from different methods (vessel or area) and we need to be careful, it allows interpretation of the recent index within the longer time series of 17 years between 1996 and 2012.
+Figure 9 shows three series of trolling indices.
+Because there were no sequential detail location records (GPS time series data) in the acoustic survey and TRI\2km was not available, TRI\30min was used for comparison.
+Although each index was derived from different methods (vessel or area), it allows interpretation of the recent index within the longer time series of 18 years between 1996 and 2013.
 Indices in 2005 and 2006 provide calibration among the three indices.
 Generally, indices of the three series were in similar values to each other in each of the two years and all the three indices increased in 2006.
 Median of indices of the acoustic survey on the piston-line were 1.2 (2005) and 1.5 (2006) times higher than that in the whole area, respectively.
 Median of index of the acoustic survey on the piston-line was 1.3 times higher than that of the trolling survey in 2006.
 It appears that the indices from the acoustic survey in the whole area during 1996-2006 were as 1.2-1.5 times high that shown in the figure, when compare to the indices from the trolling survey since 2006.

 Considering these, the indices were similar level between 1996 and 1999, decreased to quite low level between 2000 and 2002, increased again in 2003 and 2006 (research was not carried out in 2004) to the same level during 1996-1999, and further increased between 2007 and 2008.
-After decreasing in two years of 2009 and 2010 to the same level during 1996-1999, the index increased in 2011 to the highest value (5.7 schools/100 km).
-In 2012, the index decreased to the value with median of 1.6 schools/100 km (0.8-2.4 in the 90% confidence interval) which is the lowest level among the trolling survey series.
-Note that cohort (year class) is one year before mentioned above.
+After decreasing in two years of 2009 and 2010 to the same level during 1996-1999, the index increased to the highest value of 5.7 schools/100 km in 2011 followed by sharp decrease to the value of 1.6 schools/100 km in 2012.
+In 2013, the index increased again to the value of 3.5 schools/100 km (3.3-4.7 in the 90% confidence interval) which is the moderate level among the trolling survey series.
+Note that cohort

+(year class) is one year before mentioned above.

-Discussion
+4. Discussion

-Fishery data are basic information to estimate current stock status of SBT in CCSBT.
+Fishery data are basic information to assess current stock status of SBT in CCSBT.
 Especially, CPUE of Japanese longline, which covers wide area and season and wide age range and based on detailed information reported from fishermen, is a long time series index more than 40 years for SBT stock status.
 Aerial survey is also a valuable research.
 It covers wide area in a short duration in the Great Australian Bight by using airplane and data of school biomass is derived as an estimation of spotter.
 However, there is no index that directly reflects the status of SBT stock in whole ranges in both age and geographical distribution.
-Therefore, we need to collect information as many as possible to decide stock status appropriately.
-Trolling survey provide an important information of age-1 SBT as one of pieces of information.
+Therefore, we need to collect information from as many as possible to decide stock status appropriately.
+Trolling survey provide an important information of age-1 SBT.